Gibberlings3/Jasteys_SoD_Tweakpack/c#sodtweaks/readme.c#sodtweaks.english.txt

 Option 3: "Original Streamlined Version"
 This option keeps all the original dialogues as they were, but removes all intermediate cutscenes.
 No walk through the masses, no small cutscenes at the public hearing of people walking to and fro one has to sit through.
 It's basically a series of dialogues and fade-to-blacks until the PC is in prison.
 There the normal flow kicks in.
-To activate the nice ending with Duke Belt coming into the prison, you will have to klick through the repy option at the public trial or install component 1 of this tweak pack.
+This also means, that like in the original game, to activate the nice ending with Duke Belt coming into the prison, you will have to klick through the repy option at the public trial or install component 1 of this tweak pack.

 Option 4: "Skipit Version"
 This option makes the ending really short.
 It's meant for players that did or are planning to play through the ending a lot of times.
 It jumps from Bence arresting the PC to Duke Belt explaining the situation in prison.
 Duke Belt will always come, no assassin ending with this option.
 After walking to the table were the items are, going through the trap door will bring the PC directly to the exit of the sewers were Imoen is.